Scaling Video-Language Models to 10K Frames via Hierarchical Differential Distillation: Experiments

 \subsection{Main Results}

 Table~\ref{table:main_result} presents comprehensive evaluation results across five benchmarks.
-Among open-source models of similar size, \model~establishes new state-of-the-art performance across diverse temporal scales, from short-form (EgoSchema) to medium-form (LongVideoBench and MLVU) and long-form (LVBench and Video-MME) video understanding tasks.
+Among open-source models of similar size, \model~establishes new state-of-the-art performance across diverse temporal scales, from short-form (EgoSchema) to medium-form (LongVideoBench) and long-form (LVBench and Video-MME) video understanding tasks.
 Remarkably, \model~performs competitively with or surpasses substantially larger open-source models ($\sim$70B parameters) on these benchmarks.
-This superior performance is particularly evident in long-form video understanding: On MLVU, \model~achieves 72.6\% accuracy, even outperforming the proprietary GPT-4o model (64.6\%); On the long-video subset of Video-MME, \model~achieves 67.5\% in non-subtitled setting and 73.5\% in subtitled setting, outperforming existing similar-sized models by a large margin.
+On the long-video subset of Video-MME, \model~achieves 67.7\% in non-subtitled setting and 71.6\% in subtitled setting, outperforming existing similar-sized models by a large margin.
 These consistent strong results across varying temporal scales, particularly in challenging long-form scenarios, validate \model's robust video modeling capabilities.